suyashmahar/fsed/README.md

 # fsed
-:scissors: Change what a process reads from a file without changing it; sed for files
+:scissors: Change what a process reads from a file without actually changing the contents on disk; sed for files

 ## Compiling fsed
 > **NOTE**: fsed is known to work on perfectly fine on WSL (Ubuntu